The Art of Choosing the Perfect Font and Lettering for a New Tattoo

 - Too (also), not to (expresses motion or direction toward a point).

 - Awesome has and two e's in it.

 - Honor: leave out the u (unless you're British).

 Did you double check the spelling and grammar on your tattoo?

-Although writing and scripting is one of the first skills a tattoo artist is taught, it is also one of the most technically intense.
+Although writing and text is one of the first skills a tattoo artist is taught, it is also one of the most technically intense.
 For a quote to look awesome, it needs to be consistent in size and style and appear straight on a curvy canvas—your body.
 Practice and talent are required to pull it off.

 © 2013 Anne